VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/04-add-health-checks.md

 Since a lack of health checks can cause container issues if they crash, OpenShift will alert you with a warning message if your project is lacking one.

-Click on Application and select your deployment.
+Click on Applications => Deployment and then select your deployment.
+You should see something like this:

 ![Application Deployment](../../assets/middleware/rhoar-monitoring/applicationDeployment.png)

-Click on `Configuration` and we can see the warning message here.
+Click on `Configuration` and we can see the warning message here:

 ![Missing Health Checks](../../assets/middleware/rhoar-monitoring/missingHealthChecks.png)